Inside an Asphalt Batch Mix Plant: How Raw Materials Become Road Ready Asphalt

 Bitumen acts as the “glue” that holds the asphalt mixture together, and it’s stored in a heated bitumen tank.
 Keeping it at the right temperature ensures it stays in a workable liquid state, ready to coat the hot aggregates evenly.

-5. Mixing Tower
+5. Mixing Tower and Mixing Arm

 Step 1: Aggregate Weighing and Feeding